 MDMA isn’t hallucinogenic at all.
 However, it induces euphoria, higher energy, and sensitivity to the sensory perception with the release of dopamine, norepinephrine, and serotonin all at once.
 It lowers activity in the left amygdala, which controls fear and memory, and raises blood flow to the prefrontal cortex, which is responsible for complex behavior and decision-making.

 By this point, you’ve already read about how effective these four psychedelics can be.
 Are they making it into mainstream treatment, though?
-In states where psychedelics are not prohibited, people seeking relief from depression can opt for psychedelic-assisted psychotherapy in treatment centers or clinics.
-Micro-dosing allows for greater control of the effects and higher functioning during therapeutic sessions.
+In states where psychedelics are not prohibited, people seeking relief from depression can opt for psychedelic-assisted psychotherapy in treatment centres or psychedelic therapy clinics.
+Microdosing allows for greater control of the effects and higher functioning during therapeutic sessions.
 Because of hallucinations and severe and even life-threatening effects, patients must be under the close supervision of a professional.

 Psychedelics are currently an experimental treatment for depression and are available in specific facilities.
 However, they have the potential to become a mainstream treatment with the submission of additional studies and limited psychedelic therapy approval by health regulators.
 By micro-dosing in a safe, controlled environment of therapeutic sessions with a professional, patients can have the best outcomes.

 Ellen Diamond did her degree in psychology at the University of Edinburgh.
 She is interested in mental health, wellness, and lifestyle.

 Psychreg is mainly for information purposes only; materials on this website are not intended to be a substitute for professional advice.
 Don’t disregard professional advice or delay in seeking treatment because of what you have read on this website.
 Read our full disclaimer.